6/23/2025

 Scarborough’s “Rope” Model from Handbook of Early Literacy Research, © 2001 by Guilford Press.

-Based on how each skill or concept is defined, the terms used by a model or instructional method may be different.
+The terms used by a model or instructional method may be different based on how each skill or concept is defined.
 For example, phonological awareness (Reading Rope) and phonemic awareness (National Reading Panel) are both part of phonology, the study of sounds in a language, which in turn is a component of decoding (Simple View of Reading).

-When we incorporate the alphabet, we can introduce phonics as a way to teach sound-letter or sound-spelling correspondences; thus, phonics is tied to orthography as it begins to incorporate written symbols.
+When we incorporate the alphabet, we can introduce phonics to teach sound-letter or sound-spelling correspondences; thus, phonics is tied to orthography as it begins incorporating written symbols.
 Similarly, semantics and vocabulary go hand in hand as components of linguistic or language comprehension, and are just as necessary as the components of decoding or word recognition.

 Through the science of reading, we can better understand how we learn to read, what skills are involved in reading, and how those skills work together.
 This research also helps educators best target their instruction to ensure all students can learn to read.

-The science of reading is not a literacy method in and of itself.
-Today, there are several approaches based in the science of reading, including Orton-Gillingham and the Wilson Reading System.
+The science of reading is not a literacy method in itself.
+Today, several approaches are based in the science of reading, including Orton-Gillingham and the Wilson Reading System.
 These approaches, and others that teach foundational reading skills through explicit instruction are often referred to by the umbrella term: Structured Literacy.

 What is Structured Literacy?